-“Making Connections,” a set of gatherings for those interested in a deeper relationship with Our Lord’s Lutheran, will be offered from mid-September through mid-October.
-This time of conversation and learning is not just for new members.
+This new members class, also called “Making Connections,” is a set of gatherings for both those interested in joining Our Lord's Lutheran Church as well as current members interested in developing a deeper relationship and understanding of Our Lord’s.
+This class meets on Mondays at 1:00pm in the Worship Center fellowship hall.
+This time of conversation and learning is truly for everyone.
 Since Pastor Kratzer’s entry into this congregation was disrupted by the pandemic, many members may want to participate in this course to discover what the pastor believes and teaches about our identity as Lutheran Christians and our work as the people of God in this place and time.
 Meeting in person is the goal but all but the final session of this course can be done on Zoom if participants prefer due to their own time restraints or health concerns.
 Contact Pastor Kratzer to indicate your interest or for more information.

 Serendipity Book Club

 (Currently on HIATUS) This Men’s Bible Study meets monthly for a hot breakfast, coffee, and spiritual conversation.
 Fellowship and friendly support unfold as scripturally based, relevant topics are discussed.
 Bible knowledge is not required.
 All men are welcome and encouraged to bring a friend.
 For more information, please contact Mike Hester.